 Eisai aims to create workplaces where every employee can work toward the achievement of the hhc philosophy with a rewarding sense of satisfaction.
-At Eisai Co., Ltd., various working options are available for employees depending on their workplaces to ensure work-life balance such as flexible work hours and discretionary working arrangements.
-In addition, the company provides employees with extensive leave and short-working hours beyond the legal requirements to support their life events such as childcare, nursing care and recovery from injuries.
+Eisai has various working options such as flexible work hours and discretionary working arrangements for employees to ensure work-life balance.
+In addition, the company provides employees with extensive leave and short-working hours beyond the legal requirements to support their life events such as childcare, long-term care, and nursing care.

-Furthermore, volunteer and organ donor leave are offered to encourage employees’ social contribution activities.
-Health consultation by industrial physicians and mental health care services are also provided to promote well being of the employees.
-Through these endeavors, we are striving to create a workplace environment that enables each employee to play an active role.
+Furthermore, Eisai has introduced a leave system for self-development / social contribution activities to encourage employees to take part in social contribution activities and to further their personal and professional development.
+Organ donor leave, mental healthcare services, and health guidance by an industrial physicians are also provided to promote well-being of the employees.
+Through these endeavors, Eisai is striving to create a workplace environment that enables each employee to play an active role.

 Programs for supporting employees in their life events and for self-fulfillment